apideck-libraries/portman/examples/testsuite-contract-tests/readme.md

 ]
 ```

 Generates a check to validate if the response respects all the defined response properties, allowed property types, required fields, allowed enums, ....
-It does a full JSON schema verification, based on the OpenApi response properties.
+It does a full JSON schema verification, based on the OpenAPI response properties.

 ```js
 // Response Validation